 • with xanthan gum •

-With coffee beans, milk, cream, sugar, and xanthan gum.
+With coffee beans, milk, heavy cream, sugar, and xanthan gum.

 Xanthan gum makes for ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer.